 (iii)$\Rightarrow$(i): This is immediate. \end{proof}

-\begin{remark} If $S$ is epsilon-strongly graded by $G$, then it is easy to show that, for each $g\in G$, the element $\epsilon_g$, from Proposition~\ref{equivalent}(iii), is a multiplicative identity of the $S_e$-ideal $S_g S_{g^{-1}}$ and that $\epsilon_g \in Z( S_e )$.
-In particular, $S_e$ is a unital ring with $\epsilon_e$ as its multiplicative identity. \end{remark}
+\begin{remark} If $S$ is epsilon-strongly $G$-graded, then the element $\epsilon_g$ from Proposition~\ref{equivalent}(iii) is a multiplicative identity element of the $S_e$-ideal $S_g S_{g^{-1}}$ and $\epsilon_g \in Z( S_e )$.
+Moreover, $\epsilon_e$ is a multiplicative identity element of both $S_e$ and $S$, making $S$ a unital ring. \end{remark}